Cymru Older People’s Alliance – Summary Constitution

 (2) Nominated (Co-opted) Trustees

-(i) The Board may appoint up to 4 trustees who have additional skills and knowledge that the Elected Trustees do not possess.
+(i) The Board may appoint up to 6 trustees who have additional skills and knowledge that the Elected Trustees do not possess.
 The Board at its discretion may appoint additional nominated trustees to improve the range of expertise available to it and ensure representation from across Wales.

-(ii) Such appointment will be made at a formal meeting of the Board
+(ii) Such appointments will be made at a formal meeting of the Board

 (iii) Each appointment will be for a period of 3 years renewable for one further term